squirrels-analytics/squirrels-analytics.github.io/docs/references/python/dateutils/DayIdxOf.md

 ## Constructor

-The constructor of these classes all take "idx" as the first argument:
+The constructor of the listed classes above all take "idx" as the first argument:

 - **idx**: An integer for the day index of the calendar cycle.
 Use positive numbers to count from the beginning or negative numbers to count backwards from the end.
 Cannot be zero